-For anyone struggling with infertility, it is quite an emotional roller-coaster.
-Every month with another negative reading on the “stick”, leads to depression and heartbreak.
-After months, or years of trying, a doctor might test to find out why pregnancy hasn’t happened.
+For anyone struggling with infertility, it is quite an emotional rollercoaster.
+Every month, with another negative reading on the “stick”, can lead to depression and heartbreak.
+After months, or a year of trying, one might see a doctor to find out why “things” aren’t happening.
 Sometimes there are answers.
-There could be blood/hormone labs showing some irregularities, or a pelvic/laprascopy/ultrasound will reveal that there are obstructions or growths.
-Often problems are found that you had no idea about, let alone that they could affect your ability to conceive.
+There could be blood/hormone labs showing some irregularities, or a pelvic/laparoscopy/ultrasound will reveal that there are obstructions or growths, that you had no idea about, let alone that they could affect your ability to conceive.
 So now that you know there might be some issues getting in the way, what can you and your partner do?

 It’s not always the women who may have the issue, 40-50% of infertility can be male factor.

-For the best results, the couple will be individually assessed and treated, with herbs and acupuncture, to balance the hormones, blood levels, and to move any blockages that could be getting in the way of conception.
-No two people are the same in what imbalances are taking place, so everyone is treated very individually.
-Having a practitioner who knows and specializes in Fertility is important, in order to get the best care.
+For the best results, the couple will be individually assessed and treated with herbs and acupuncture, to: balance the hormones, blood levels, and to move any blockages that could be getting in the way of conception.
+No two people are the same, in what imbalances are taking place, so everyone is treated very individually.
+Having a practitioner who knows and specializes in Fertility is important in order to get the best care.

 For others, with more complicated patterns, such as: endometriosis, Fibroid tumors, and PCOS (to name a few), it can take longer.
 Regulation of the menstrual cycle must take place first, as well as making sure that no obstruction(s) are blocking the sperms ability to meet, and fertilize the egg.
 In some of the above situations, ovulation may not be occurring at all.
-If that’s the case, it still falls under menstrual regulation, but may be more involved, if hormones are very imbalanced.
+If that’s the case, it still falls under menstrual regulation, but treatment may be more involved if hormones are very imbalanced.
 I’ll be going into some details, on the blog, about each of these areas and how Chinese medicine can help the balance and possibly help in conception.